 One of the biggest impacts that ceramics has on the environment of the planet is from mining operations.
-Ceramic materials are obtained mostly from surface mining which is the most detrimental type of extraction because it causes the largest change to the land.
+Ceramic materials are obtained mostly from surface mining which is the most detrimental type of extraction because it drastically alters the landscape.
 Mining strips nonrenewable resources from the earth resulting in some negative effects which can include;

 - Biodiversity loss

 - Soil erosion